 Step 2 – Apply through the Universities Admissions Centre (UAC)

-Submit your application through the Universities Admission Centre.
-Applications open 1 August 2020 and close on 30 September 2020, late applications will not be accepted.
+Submit your application through the Universities Admission Centre and include 725505 Doctor of Medicine as a preference.
+Applications open 1 August 2021 and close on 30 September 2021, late applications will not be accepted.

 Step 3 – Confirm your Remoteness Area

-REAS applicants must have lived in an Australian Statistical Geography Standard - Remoteness Area (ASGS-RA) of 2 to 5 for a minimum of 5 years consecutively or 10 cumulative years, commencing from the age of 5 to immediately prior to commencing the Doctor of Medicine.
+REAS applicants must have lived in an Australian Statistical Geography Standard – Remoteness Area (ASGS-RA) of 2 to 5 for five consecutive or ten cumulative years since the age of five.

 To check your postcode(s) please refer to Doctor Connect.